trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 ...
 {% endhighlight %}

-Before we can show the data from Uptimerobot we need to process the data.
+Before we can show the data from Uptimerobot we need to process it.
 We want to make an average of all of the data for the `.response-time` element and we need to change it into a form our graphing library will understand.

 {% highlight javascript %}
 ...